JaysonPye/Journal/2025/kidsup.md

 - Bulk billing spreadsheet done
 - Some security updates added

+### 05/15
+- Generated list of links for Leroy to use to test science fair
+- Worked on party implementation - took a pause on it to think over how we want to do the linking to orgs etc, waiting for daniels feedback on that
+- Answered and ticked off some old support tickets that needed small changes done
+- Worked on the homework index, some designs to add before I deploy it but I might get it finished by end of today, maybe early tomorrow.

 ### 05/14

 - Deployed homework (for uploads, still no teacher view)